DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 ###Reporting Test Results
 The usability test report will be provided after all participants complete testing on 26 June 2015.
 The test results will be provided in the hard-copy format.
 The report will contain usability metrics defined in this document compared to the usability goals defined in this document.
 Completion Rate during testing will be compared to the completion rate goal of 70%.
 Also, the TOT during testing will be compared to set time for each task.

+The test result report will include a section on the evaluating the site against other sites providing similar services.
+This will be done to ensure ADS Food Recalls site has competitive edge.

 In addition, the report will identify usability problems and recommended solutions.
-Each recommended solution will be evaluated by development team during the usability testing review meeting to establish an implementation plan with estimated completion time.
+Each recommended solution will be evaluated by development team during the Usability Testing Review meeting to establish an implementation plan with estimated completion time, schedule for  26 June 2015, 0900 hours.